 I want to close with a word of encouragement.
 I have been somewhat graphic about the failures of fathers.
 Please understand, Dad, that I am with you 100%.
 No dad is perfect.
 Every dad makes plenty of mistakes.
-I know, as a father, that I have made plenty of mistakes with my son and daughter.
+I know, as a father, that I have made plenty of mistakes.
 But Dad, let us move forward with the same resiliency that our children have!

 Click here to easily navigate to Part 2.